 Find some introductory information on which documents you will need when applying for an international driver’s license at the Kaiserslautern County Administration.
 If you reside in the KMC area, you can also contact the German-American Community Office for assistance.

 And remember: Owning a GPS will prove invaluable when traveling by car in Europe!

-Helpful Links - For further information on USAREUR driver’s license, driver’s testing, vehicle registration or driving in Europe, visit the official websites of the USAREUR Registry of Motor Vehicles and Installation Management Command Directorate - Europe.
-Additional information sources for vehicle inspection and registration are the websites of Ramstein Air Base and Spangdahlem Air Base.
+Helpful Links - For further information on USAREUR driver’s license, driver’s testing, vehicle registration or driving in Europe, visit the official website of the Installation Management Command Directorate - Europe.
+Additional information sources for vehicle inspection and registration are the Ramstein Air Base and Spangdahlem Air Base websites.

 Despite the rumors that the German Autobahn is completely unregulated, on many stretches speed is indeed regulated, so please beware and drive safely!

 Roadside Assistance - A membership with a roadside assistance will prove invaluable in the case of a car breakdown.
 ADAC is the German equivalent of AAA (American Automobile Association) and gives you emergency assistance throughout Europe with their Plus package.

 ADAC offers towing and breakdown/road service in almost any EU country and is authorized to assist on U.S. installations.
 The benefits of a basic package membership include breakdown and accident assistance anywhere in Germany up to 200 Euro, vehicle transport to the closest car repair shop, assistance with accidents involving animals up to 300 Euro, and a 24 Hour hotline is available.
 Visit the ADAC for more information on the benefits of an ADAC membership.